 - Filling out an IRA LLC application.
 This application can be emailed to you upon request

 - Once IRA funds have been receiving from your previous custodian you must fill out a direction form directing the IRA funds to be sent to the LLC.
-Here is the link to the Direction Form
+The direction form is submitted online through your account.

 - Once the Direction form is completed the funds can be wired to the LLC and you are free to choose the investment options of your choice